Avoiding jailbreaks by discouraging their representation in activation space

 Conclusions

 This project aimed to study whether jailbreaks are represented by a linear direction in activation space and if disabling that direction made them unsuccessful.
 The difference-in-means technique was utilized to search for this direction.
 After that, the model was intervened using activation addition and directional ablation.
 The activation addition intervention reduced the attack success rate of jailbreaks from 60% to 0%, suggesting that a direction representing jailbreaks might exist and disabling it could make all jailbreaks unsuccessful.
 Still, further research is necessary to determine whether this result would generalize to novel jailbreaks.
 However, both interventions came at the cost of reducing helpfulness by making the model refuse some harmless prompts.
-Two potential mitigations are proposed to solve this problem: increasing model size and reducing the size of the training set.
+Three potential mitigations are proposed to solve this problem: scaling the vector in the activation addition intervention, increasing model size and reducing the size of the training set.

 Acknowledgments

-I’d like to give special thanks to Ruben Castaing and Josh Thorsteinson for their in-depth feedback.
+I’d like to give special thanks to Ruben Castaing, Dave Orr and Josh Thorsteinson for their feedback and suggestions.
 I also want to thank the rest of my cohort for all the stimulating discussions we had.
 Additionally, I’d like to acknowledge the course organizers for creating this wonderful space to learn such an important topic.
 Lastly, I want to thank Micaela Peralta for the invaluable guidance she provides in every aspect of my life.

 Appendix: Modifications needed to repurpose this approach for preventing other types of misbehavior